Video compression guide

 Capability checks are not optional

-Browser-native routes are only trustworthy when they tell you what the current environment can really do.
+Browser-native pages are only trustworthy when they tell you what the current environment can really do.

 Best practices